libsdl-org/SDL/docs/README-migration.md

 The touchId and fingerId fields of SDL_TouchFingerEvent have been renamed touchID and fingerID.

+The level field of SDL_JoyBatteryEvent has been split into state and percent.

 SDL_QUERY, SDL_IGNORE, SDL_ENABLE, and SDL_DISABLE have been removed.
 You can use the functions SDL_SetEventEnabled() and SDL_EventEnabled() to set and query event processing state.

 SDL_AddEventWatch() now returns -1 if it fails because it ran out of memory and couldn't add the event watch callback.